TheLastMonkey/PornHub-Playlist-Scraper/README.md

 _**PH_scraper.py**_
 Will ask you for the playlist ID. the playlist ID will be located at the end of the URL of the playlist.
+See Example.
-See example https://www.pornhub.com/playlist/**92450201** **<---** **Playlist ID** This will generate one information file named **_ply_list_info.txt_** and one more file named **_ph_list_file.txt_** which will contain lists of _video page links_ and _video titles_.
+https://www.pornhub.com/playlist/**92450201** **<---** **Playlist ID**
+This will generate one information file named **_ply_list_info.txt_** and one more file named **_ph_list_file.txt_** which will contain lists of _video page links_ and _video titles_.